lerdmann1601/HERA-Matlab/data/README.md

 ### Interpreting the results 1

+The hole analysis took about 5 Minitues to complete on my base model M1 MBP.
 The final report PDF provides guidance on interpreting the results.
+Detailed Statistics are provided in the Ranking Report PDF.
 In this example, Method D is ranked first, followed by Method B and Method A. However, Method A exhibits a 95% confidence interval ranging from rank 3 to rank 6, whereas Method F is ranked fourth with a confidence interval between rank 2 and rank 4.

 The Sankey Diagram reveals that Method F's ranking is largely driven by its high SNR.
 The rank distribution under resampling conditions indicates that Method F frequently achieves a higher rank than Method A. Analysis of the Win-Loss Matrix and the CSV log file suggests that Method A outranks Method F partly due to a win in SNR against Method E, albeit with only 50% power.